Pierogi Pouch

 a placemat-carrying pouch

 Packing lunches can be a huge hassle, from dirtied silverware to messy desks at work.
-The Pierogi Pouch is deigned to eliminate these issues, making lunch time cleaner and more enjoyable.
+The Pierogi Pouch eliminates these issues, making lunch time cleaner and more enjoyable.
 Sized to fit silverware, chopsticks, and napkins, the pouch is small enough to fit in a lunchbox or backpack.
-When opened, the recycled plastic interior can be quickly and easily wiped down, keeping desks and lunchboxes residue-free.
+When opened, the recycled plastic interior becomes a placemat and can be easily wiped down, keeping desks and lunchboxes residue-free.

 "Product experiences that are deeper and richer need to go beyond pleasant, one-dimensional encounters."